 Then, a few months later, a fire raged within the home, destroying the general store.
 Soon after, Thomas decided to move the family to San Francisco.

 Several years later, in 1868, the Whaley Family, which now included Thomas, his wife and their five children, returned to the home.

 Once the family returned, the Whaley House was again bustling with activity.
-It became the headquarters for the city courthouse, San Diego’s first theater troupe, a general store and more.
+It became the headquarters for the county courthouse, San Diego’s first theater troupe, a general store and more.
 But in 1870, local merchants began to move to the newly established New Town, which is now the Gaslamp Quarter, abandoning Old Town and leaving it eerily quiet.

 Thomas Whaley was not ready to give up and continued to live in his home.

 In 1871, when Thomas was away on a business trip, a group of armed men held Anna Whaley at gunpoint as they seized the courthouse records from the home.
 This, many say, was a turning point for the family and the house.

 Several years later, two of the Whaley daughters got married inside the home.
 Violet, the younger of the two, married George Bertolacci and although she gave it her best effort, the marriage was unbearable, leaving Violet divorced and full of despair.
 She was so wrought with depression that she decided she could not live with the shame and shot herself in the chest on August 18, 1885.